 There are two main types of keyhole surgery used in gynaecology.

-In hysteroscopy, a narrow telescope is passed into the womb, through the cervix.
-There are no external scars.
+In hysteroscopy, a narrow telescope is passed into the womb through the cervix.
+Therefore, there are no external scars.
 The inside of the cervix & womb is thoroughly examined.
 Hysteroscopy is considered to be the gold standard for examining the lining of the cervix & womb.
 Ultrasound is useful at assessing the womb’s lining (endometrium), but not as good as hysteroscopy.
 It is common for important findings to be seen, that have not been seen on scan.
 Problems found inside the womb are usually able to be treated without any skin incisions on the outside of the body at all.

 Typical hysteroscopy operations include: